Steps to Becoming an Accountant in California

 California Accountants: Employment Facts

 Optimistic occupational forecasts continue to make the Golden State very attractive to accountants.
-According to the United States Department of Labor Bureau of Labor Statistics (BLS), there were 162,000 accountants and auditors gainfully employed throughout California in 2018.
-By 2026, this number is expected to climb to nearly 179,700.
-A 10.9% employment growth rate in combination with existing accountants leaving the workforce means approximately 16,640 positions will be available annually during the ten-year period leading up to 2026.
+According to the EDD, there were 168,800 accountants and auditors gainfully employed throughout California in 2018.
+By 2028, this number is expected to climb to nearly 181,800.
+A 7.7% employment growth rate in combination with existing accountants leaving the workforce means approximately 17,650 positions will be available annually during the ten-year period leading up to 2028.

 Jobseekers that search for positions in the Los Angeles-Long Beach-Anaheim metropolitan division and the San Francisco-Oakland-Hayward district can expect exceptional opportunities, as these regions were recognized among the country’s top ten metropolitan areas with the highest levels of employment.